CHICKENS ARE NOT BUILT FOR HOT WEATHER

 SKIP THE ACV

-Apple cider vinegar should NOT be added to waterers during times of high heat.
-In a recently published blog post that reviewed the benefits of ACV to poultry, I asked Dr. Mike Petrik, a laying hen veterinarian with a Master of Science degree in animal welfare, his opinion of ACV in poultry waterers.
+Vinegar should NOT be added to waterers particularly during times of high heat.
+I asked Dr. Mike Petrik, a laying hen veterinarian with a Master of Science degree in animal welfare, his opinion of vinegar in poultry waterers.
 In reply, Dr. Petrik wrote the following, which dictates AGAINST using ACV during high heat conditions:

 In summary, during high heat conditions, baking soda facilitates calcium absorption while ACV inhibits it.
 SKIP the ACV in the heat, opting for an electrolyte solution instead, OR in lieu of electrolytes, add 1/4 cup baking soda per gallon of water.